Overlay Mode

 $> ninja libc

 The build step will build the static archive the in the directory build/projects/libc/lib.
 Notice that the above CMake configure step also specified an install prefix.
-This is optional, but if one uses it, then they can follow up the build step with an install step:
+This is optional, but it’s used, then the following command will install the static archive to the install path:

 Building the static archive as part of the bootstrap build

 The bootstrap build is a build mode in which runtime components like libc++, libcxx-abi, libc etc. are built using the ToT clang.
 The idea is that this build produces an in-sync toolchain of compiler + runtime libraries.
-Such a synchrony is not essential for the libc but can one still build the overlay static archive as part of the bootstrap build if one wants to.
-The first step is to configure appropriately:
+This ensures that LLVM-libc has access to the latest clang features, which should provide the best performance possible.

 $> cmake ../llvm -G Ninja -DLLVM_ENABLE_PROJECTS="clang" \